SODAx12/dog-or-a-cat-/README.md

 # dog-or-a-cat-
-A CNN model differentiates between dogs and cats
+A CNN model that differentiates between dogs and cats